JDureau/plague-UK-1665/README.md

 so far been attributing to plague.
 For example, [Mark Welford and Brian Bossak][1] have shown that while current laboratory-confirmed casesgenerally occur between November and April, Medieval Black Death epidemics recurrently burst between April and October.
 Have we been wrongly attributing the Black Death epidemics to the bubonic and pneumonic plagues?
 This question remains open, and we are simply going to illustrate here how mechanistic models could be used to provide further insight into the characteristics of present and historic epidemics.

-We will be working on two time series of the 1665 epidemic in the UK, each indicating the monthly number of deaths caused by plague in London and Eyam.
-Contrasting these two cases is not only interesting due to the population size difference between London and Eyam, that had respectively 460000 and 350 inhabitants at the beginning of the epidemics, but also due to the [very particular story of the city of Eyam][2].
-As inhabitants started to die, the clergyman William Monpesson decided in agreement with Thomas Stanley to isolate the village in order to protect the neighbouring cities of Northern England.
+We will be looking at two time series of 1665 epidemics in the UK, each indicating the monthly number of deaths caused by plague in London and Eyam.
+Contrasting these two cases is not only interesting due to the population size difference between London and Eyam, that had respectively 460000 and 350 inhabitants at the beginning of the epidemics, but also due to the [peculiar story of the city of Eyam][2].
+As some villagers started to die from plague, the clergyman William Monpesson decided to isolate the village in order to protect the neighbouring cities of Northern England.
 During one year, Eyam lived in quarantine.
-Food was cautiously supplied to the village so no one starved, but at the end of the epidemic, one year later, 250 people had died.
+Food was cautiously supplied so that villagers did not starve.
+Yet, at the end of the epidemic 250 people had died.

 This story sheds a particular light on the following time series that can be found